CTEC3905/07-lab-json-ajax/README.md

-# Lab 08: Javascript JSON API example
+# Javascript JSON API example: Flickr

 Get an API key from Flickr at the documentation link below.

 [Documentation](https://www.flickr.com/services/api/)
 [Photo Source URLs](https://www.flickr.com/services/api/misc.urls.html)

-Thos example code uses JavaScript "fetch", which is slightly different to the Ajax requests we have made in the other examples.
+Thos example code uses JavaScript "fetch", which is more up-to-date than the Ajax requests made in the Wikipedia examples, and which you'll see in older code on the web.
 Read more on [JS Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 ## Images size suffixes

+See the end of line 35 and replace the "q" in "_q.jpg" with one of the following:

 - s	small square 75x75
 - q	large square 150x150